araout42/boot2root/writeup2.md

 At the Vm's Startup we decide to change how to boot the VM

-Zhen the vm start  hit key :
+When the vm start  hit key :

     ctr+alt+f1
     boot: live init=/bin/sh